999Marv/21/README.md

-Game of 21 played in the console
+Game of 21 played in the Terminal

 How to play: